The Ski Train Is Back For Winter 2023/24!

 After you change trains, a Eurostar continental snow train service will whisk you to Chambéry, Albertville, Moutiers, Aime-La Plagne, before arriving in Bourg-Saint-Maurice as its final destination.

-What's The New Timetable?
+What's The Timetable?

-The quickest route on the new service takes around 7hrs 30 mins, and sees you depart London in the morning, and arrive in the Alps late afternoon.
+The quickest route on the new service takes around 7 hours 30 mins, and sees you depart London in the morning, and arrive in the Alps late afternoon.

 Now comes the part where you really begin to doubt the capability of the top brass at Eurostar....ready?

 Outbound services from London will run every Saturday.
 Inbound services from the Alps will run every Sunday.
 That means you need 8 nights in the Alps.
-Did they consult chalet companies, tour operators and other stakeholders about the feasibility of 8 night stays?
-No.

 8 NIGHT PACKAGES WITH SKIWEEKENDS